TomShacham/http4js/README.md

 ## To dos

 - extract Form, Query
+    - rename FormType HeadersType to FormJson HeadersJson
 - example app
     - withOptions on withPost
-- convenience response methods eg ok()
-- client side httpclient (from stu)
 - generalise routing to an interface, use totallylazy to implement new types of routing
 - reversible routing
   - what happens if names conflict?
   - what if multiple handlers match by path
+- client side httpclient (from stu)

 ## Running HTTPS Server tests